Capture method — Longline

 Stock area — Western & Central North Pacific

-A new stock assessment for swordfish in the Western Central North Pacific Ocean was carried out in 2018.
-It indicated that the stock did not appear to have been overfished or to be experiencing overfishing.
-While there are no currently agreed reference points, female spawning stock biomass (SSB) was estimated to be 1.87SBmsy, and fishing mortality, F, is around 0.4Fmsy.
-Maximum Sustainable Yield is estimated at 14,941t.
-Catches were variable but averaged around 13,000t between 1975 and 1999.
-They increased to around 14,300t between 2000 and 2009, and have been declining since 2010.
-The 2012-2016 average was 10,160t.
-WCPFC is looking to establish harvest strategies for key fisheries and stocks but has not yet completed this work.
-There is no Total Allowable Catch (TAC) set for this stock yet WCPFC participating coastal states are expected to have set national TACs which are not to exceed the maximum level reported in any one year between 2001 and 2006.
+The swordfish stock in the Western Central North Pacific Ocean is assessed by the International Scientific Committee for Tuna and Tuna-like Species in the North Pacific Ocean (ISC) and managed by the Western and Central Pacific Fisheries Commission (WCPFC).
+The most recent stock assessment was carried out in 2018.
+It indicated that the stock did not appear to have been overfished or to be experiencing overfishing, although there are no agreed reference points.
+Maximum Sustainable Yield is estimated at 14,941t, and recent catches have averaged around 10,000 tonnes.
+There is no overall Total Allowable Catch (TAC) set for this stock, but the scientific committee have recommended that due to uncertainty in the assessment, there should be no increase in fishing mortality from 2007-2010 levels.
+In 2019, a new Harvest Strategy was proposed for Western Central North Pacific swordfish (north of 20 degrees N, within the WCPFC convention area).
+It requires further development and refinement, e.g. there is no target for biomass, but if fishing pressure is likely (more than 50% probability) to be exceeding the level associated with Maximum Sustainable Yield, measures will be implemented to reduce it to below FMSY as soon as possible.
 Management measures that apply to directed tuna fisheries are expected to also benefit swordfish stocks.
-Most the catch is taken in pelagic longline fisheries which can be associated with significant bycatch of other billfish and vulnerable species such as sharks, turtles, birds.
+Most of the catch is taken in pelagic longline fisheries which can be associated with significant bycatch of other billfish and vulnerable species such as sharks, turtles, birds.
 Whilst there are some mitigation measures in place to reduce the impact, monitoring and reporting of interactions is insufficient to evaluate the effectiveness of these measures.
 There is 5% observer coverage on large longliners, but 20% has been recommended.

 Commercial buyers should establish what measures the flag state and fleet relating to their source is taking to reduce impacts to and improve reporting of interactions with vulnerable species.
 Large buyers should consider supporting such improvements.